TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Methodology

-As an initialisation step, \sysname\ is first provided with the memory and computation budget determined by hardware and users, \textit{e.g.}~512 KB and 15\% of total MACs can be given as backward-pass memory and computational budget.
-Then, we calculate the Fisher potential for each convolutional layer by performing backpropagation once using the given inputs of a target task (lines 1-2).
-Then, based on our multi-objective criterion (Eq.~(\ref{eq:ourproxy})) (line 3), we score each layer and progressively select as many layers as possible without violating the memory constraints (imposed by the peak memory usage of the model, optimiser, and activations memory) and resource budgets (imposed by users and target hardware) on an edge device (line 4).
+As an initialisation step, \sysname\ is first provided with the memory and computation budget determined by hardware and users, \textit{e.g.}~around 1 MB and 15\% of total MACs can be given as backward-pass memory and computational budget.
+Then, we calculate the Fisher potential for each convolutional layer using the given inputs of a target task efficiently (refer to Appendix~\ref{app:sub:fisher_info_activations} for further details) (lines 1-2).
+Then, based on our multi-objective criterion (Eq.~(\ref{eq:ourproxy})) (line 3), we score each layer and progressively select as many layers as possible without violating the memory constraints (imposed by the memory usage of the model, optimiser, and activations memory) and resource budgets (imposed by users and target hardware) on an edge device (line 4).
+Formally, our dynamic layer selection aims to find layer indices $i$ that optimise the following:

+where $\mathcal{L}$ is the set of all layers in the target neural network, $\mathcal{L}_\text{sel}$ is the set of selected layers, $s_i$ is the value of our multi-objective metric (Sec.~\ref{subsec:ada_sparse_update}) for the $i$-th layer, and $B_\text{compute}$ and $B_\text{mem}$ are the compute and memory budgets, respectively, also shown in Algorithm~\ref{alg:dynamic_selection}.
+The overall objective is to find the maximum number of layer indices $i$ with the highest multi-objective score $s_i$ with respecting the compute and memory constraints.

-After having selected layers, within each selected layer, we identify the top-$K$ most important channels to update using the Fisher information for each activation channel, $\Delta_{o}$, that was precomputed during the initialisation step (line 4).
-Note that the overhead of our dynamic layer/channel selection is minimal, which takes only 20-35 seconds on edge devices (more analysis in \S\ref{subsec:main_results} and \S\ref{subsec:ablation_study}).
-Having finalised the layer/channel selection, we proceed with their sparse fine-tuning of the meta-trained DNN during meta-testing (see \S\ref{app:fine-tuning} for detailed procedures).
-As in Figure~\ref{fig:channel} (MCUNet on Traffic Sign; refer to \S\ref{app:additional_results:full_dynamic_ch_select} for more results), dynamically identifying important channels for an update for each target task outperforms the static channel selections such as random- and L2-Norm-based selection.
+After having selected layers, within each selected layer, we identify the top-$K$ most important channels to update.
+Formally, our dynamic channel selection aims to find indices $c$ for each layer $i \in \mathcal{L}_\text{sel}$ that optimise the following:

+where $\mathcal{C}_i$ is the set of channel indices for the $i$-th layer, $\mathcal{C}_{i,\text{sel}}$ is the set of selected channels, $\Delta_{o,c}$ is the Fisher information for the $c$-th channel that was precomputed during the initialisation step (line 4).
+The overall objective is, for each selected layer $i \in \mathcal{L}_\text{sel}$, to find the top-$K$ channels with the highest Fisher information.
+Note that the overhead of our dynamic layer/channel selection is minimal, which takes only 20-35 seconds on edge devices (more analysis in Sec.~\ref{subsec:main_results} and Sec.~\ref{subsec:ablation_study}).
+Having finalised the layer/channel selection, we proceed with their sparse fine-tuning of the meta-trained DNN during meta-testing (see Appendix~\ref{app:fine-tuning} for detailed procedures).
+As in Figure~\ref{fig:channel} (MCUNet on Traffic Sign; refer to Appendix~\ref{app:additional_results:full_dynamic_ch_select} for more results), dynamically identifying important channels for an update for each target task outperforms the static channel selections such as random- and L2-Norm-based selection.